 Similar to the hydrocarbon process, CO2 extraction uses a solvent along with a blend of temperature and pressure to extract the compounds from the plant matter.
 It is often referred to as supercritical extraction because the solvent, CO2, is taken to a supercritical temperature and pressure to bring it to its fluid state.
 Once in this state, it is passed through the cannabis flower where it dissolves the trichome membrane and captures the oil.

 The benefits of CO2 extraction as compared to other methods are widely debated in the extract community, but some prefer this solvent because of the ability to finely tune which cannabinoids or terpenes to isolate based on the temperature and pressure.
 Isolates and distillates can both be made with this process.
 There are some dab products made using this method, but it’s most widely used for edible oils and vape cartridges.

-Making rosin is gaining popularity because it doesn’t use a solvent at all, it’s made with a combination of heat and pressure.
+Making rosin is becoming a more popular method because the process doesn’t require a solvent, it’s made using a combination of heat and pressure.
 When rosin methods were still being developed, people made it at home one nugget of weed at a time with a hair straightener.
-Now there are industrial rosin presses that use the same basic idea, take two heated plates lined with parchment and squish cannabis flowers until they release beautiful golden rosin.
+Now there are industrial rosin presses that use the same basic idea, take two heated plates lined with parchment, and squish cannabis flowers until they release beautiful golden rosin.
 Once extracted it is generally used in a dab rig but can be smeared on papers for rolling infused joints as well.